-The hydrophobic region (residues 112-134, see Architecture of PrP) has a predicted high propensity for -sheet secondary structure13, thought to undergo significant structural transition following prion infection – as antibodies directed toward mouse PrP residues 90-120 detect PrPC but not PrPSc 14 – and is proposed to be involved in PrPc-PrPSc interaction, as a misfolding initiation site that effects prion propagation12,15.
+The hydrophobic region (residues 112-134, see Architecture of PrP) has a predicted propensity to form β-sheet secondary structure13, thought to undergo significant structural transition following prion infection – as antibodies directed toward mouse PrP residues 90-120 detect PrPC but not PrPSc 14 – and is proposed to be involved in PrPc-PrPSc interaction, as a misfolding initiation site that effects prion propagation12,15.
 Indeed, cells transfected with a PrP transgene that expresses mutant PrP with a deletion of the AGAAAAGA palindrome (residues 114-121) cannot be infected with PrPSc 16, indicating the necessity of the palindrome for conformational conversion of PrPC to PrPSc.
-When synthesised as peptides, the PrP region comprising amino acid residues 109-122 and 106-126 has a high intrinsic ability to polymerise into amyloid-like fibrils in vitro17-18, with the internal palindromic AGAAAAGA sequence displaying the highest tendency to form amyloid18.
+When synthesised as peptides, the PrP region comprising amino acid residues 109 to 122 and 106 to 126, has a high intrinsic ability to polymerise into amyloid-like fibrils in vitro17-18, with the internal palindromic AGAAAAGA sequence displaying the highest tendency to form amyloid18.
 Furthermore, peptides that include the AGAAAAGA region antagonise the in vitro conversion of PrPC to PrPSc in a cell-free conversion model, again underlining the importance of these amino acids in the PrPC-PrPSc interaction and subsequent prion propagation19-20.

-In addition to the amyloidogenic palindrome, the hydrophobic core itself is glycine rich, arranged in GXXXG motifs; a frequent motif in transmembrane -helices that is reported to stabilise helix-helix associations and permit close packing of transmembrane domains21.
-The glycine residues in this region show perfect conservation across all mammalian species identified to date22-23.
+In addition to the amyloidogenic palindrome, the hydrophobic core itself is glycine rich, arranged in GXXXG motifs; a frequent motif in transmembrane α-helices that is reported to stabilise helix-helix associations and permit close packing of transmembrane domains21.
+The glycine residues in this region show perfect conservation across all mammalian species identified to date22-23 (see mammalian sequence alignment in Architecture of PrP).
 Relatively conservative amino acid substitutions of the glycine residues in this region (Gly119, Gly123, Gly126, Gly131) have been shown to diminish prion propagation and infectivity – reinforcing, the importance of the hydrophobic region in conversion of PrPC to PrPSc 24.
 Mouse homologue of the pathogenic Gly114Val mutation (mouse numbering: Gly113Val), leads to the formation of an altered prion strain characterised by decreased protease resistance but a higher degree of neurotoxicity25.
 Furthermore, the most neurotoxic deletion mutant in mice, as determined by the relative amount of wild-type expression required to rescue the phenotype, involves deletion of the hydrophobic region, however, these PrPC mutants do not form PrPSc 26-28.

 In silico Pathogenicity predictions: